mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 }
 ~~~~~~~

 When we look at specific authenication providers, we will focus on the `beforeAuthCheck` as the integration.
+It will become very clear, very quickly, the same approach is used for all authentication systems; this means that swapping out authentication without affecting authorization is both possible and trivial.

 ## Play's built-in authentication support